 Nissan’s Organizational Structure & Its Attributes

-Nissan organizational structure, car company divisions, business hierarchy, corporate departments, organizational design analysis and case study
+Nissan organizational structure, car company divisions, business hierarchy, corporate departments, organizational design case study, Japan headquarters

 Attributes of Nissan’s Organizational Structure

-Nissan ensures its long-term viability through an effective organizational structure and other factors that support business growth.
-The company’s structural design represents automotive business needs and strategic objectives for current and emerging industry conditions.
+Nissan’s organizational structure and overall organizational design represent automotive business needs and strategic objectives for current and emerging industry conditions.
 The following are the primary attributes of Nissan’s structure:

 1. Corporate hierarchy

-2. Executive departments and offices for business functions
+2. Executive departments and offices for automotive business functions

 3. Regional geographic divisions